Finau ties career low with 62 for early lead in Houston Open

 ”They set the tee boxes up to where we had to take advantage.
 We got the better wave,” Finau said. ”Thirty-six holes is a lot of golf left, and it’s trickier to score with a north wind.
 But I’m looking forward to the challenge.”

-Finau has had a 62 four previous times, most recently at the Canadian Open this summer.
+Finau has had a 62 four previous times, most recently the Canadian Open this summer.

 Rodgers his second shot to inside 2 feet on the par-5 third hole – he started on the back nine – for an eagle, and he finished with two birdies for his 63.